 59. Network with other Wildlife Photographers

 Make sure that you are in touch with other wildlife photographers.
-This will help you to get useful pieces of information.
+It will help you to get useful pieces of information.

 61. Learn to Denoise and Sharpen

-It is good to learn how to remove the noise from an image without losing much image details.
+It is good to learn how to remove the noise from an image without losing details.
 Also, learn to correctly sharpen your image.

 62. Contact Magazines for Publishing your Wildlife Photos